openvinotoolkit/openvino/docs/install_guides/overview.md

 You can install OpenVINO according to your needs:

 * **If you have already finished your model development and want to deploy your applications on various devices, install OpenVINO Runtime**, which contains the Inference Engine to run deep learning models.
 Inference Engine includes a set of libraries for an easy inference integration into your applications.
-* **If you want to develop or optimize your models with OpenVINO and deploy your applications after that, install [OpenVINO Model Development Tools](installing-model-dev-tools.md)**, which provides the following tools:
+* **If you want to develop or optimize your models with OpenVINO and deploy your applications after that**, [install OpenVINO Model Development Tools](installing-model-dev-tools.md), which provides the following tools:

   * Model Optimizer
   * Benchmark Tool
   * Accuracy Checker and Annotation Converter
   * Post-Training Optimization Tool
   * Model Downloader and other Open Model Zoo tools

 For both C++ and Python developers, you can [install OpenVINO from PyPI](installing-openvino-pip.md), which contains both OpenVINO Runtime and Model Development Tools and less steps.
 Besides, the open source version is also available in the [OpenVINO™ toolkit GitHub repository](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
 You can build it for supported platforms using the Inference Engine Build Instructions.